-An enchanted forest tree house cake would make lovely celebration such as birthday or bat mitzvah cake for a young girl.
+An enchanted forest tree house cake would make a lovely celebration such as a birthday or bat mitzvah cake for a young girl.
 This gravity-defying cake built on a tree trunk and surrounded by flowers, butterflies, and twigs has a little sing, pink ladder, and blossoms for that enchanted forest look.
 Here are a few details on how I made this cake.

-I absolutely love how wonderful this cake turned out and guess who this cake was made for?
+I absolutely love how wonderful this cake turned out.
+And guess who this cake was made for?
 My little Rhea!
 Last year for her birthday!
 And stupid me had still not edited the images to share with you or anyone.

 A little more information about the cake for you.

-Recipes – All recipes as always are already on this blog
+All recipes as always are already on this blog

 - I baked 6 layers of cake - from the bottom up - 2 x 5-inch layers, 2 x 6-inch layers and again 2 x 5-inch layers

 The structure is pretty basic really and very easy to create.

 - I used a 10" MDF board on the bottom with a hole in the center.

 - And, a 7 " cake board above to be used as my cake board for the house.

 - Plus a 5-inch cake board under the roof.